janosh/blog/src/routes/physics/string-theory/+page.md

   import { DocsGrid } from '$lib'
 </script>

-My notes and solutions for the final exam and the exercises handed out in the string theory lecture[^1] read by [Prof. Timo Weigand](https://qu.uni-hamburg.de/cluster/team/weigand.html) at Heidelberg University in the winter semester of 2015/16.
+My notes and solutions for the final exam and the exercises handed out in the string theory lecture read by [Prof. Timo Weigand](https://qu.uni-hamburg.de/cluster/team/weigand.html) at Heidelberg University in the winter semester of 2015/16.

 ## Exam